lekoala/silverstripe-subsites-extras/README.md

 - Provides a sample implemention for dataobject that are subsite specific
 - Fix autocompleter in security section
 - Properly prefix Folders with a * for global folders (main & subsites)
+- Define a base folder for the subsite to store subsite specific assets

 Compatibility
 =============